Q3 2021 EPS Estimates for Wells Fargo & Company Boosted by Analyst (NYSE:WFC)

-Wells Fargo & Company (NYSE:WFC) – Equities research analysts at Oppenheimer boosted their Q3 2021 earnings estimates for Wells Fargo & Company in a note issued to investors on Wednesday, July 14th.
-Oppenheimer analyst C. Kotowski now anticipates that the financial services provider will post earnings of $1.02 per share for the quarter, up from their prior forecast of $0.97.
-Oppenheimer also issued estimates for Wells Fargo & Company’s Q4 2021 earnings at $0.69 EPS, FY2021 earnings at $4.13 EPS and FY2022 earnings at $3.45 EPS.
+Wells Fargo & Company (NYSE:WFC) – Stock analysts at Jefferies Financial Group increased their Q3 2021 earnings estimates for shares of Wells Fargo & Company in a research note issued on Monday, July 19th.
+Jefferies Financial Group analyst K. Usdin now expects that the financial services provider will post earnings of $0.99 per share for the quarter, up from their prior forecast of $0.95.
+Jefferies Financial Group has a “Buy” rating and a $45.00 price objective on the stock.
+Jefferies Financial Group also issued estimates for Wells Fargo & Company’s FY2021 earnings at $4.25 EPS.

+A number of other analysts have also weighed in on WFC.
+Odeon Capital Group lowered shares of Wells Fargo & Company from a “buy” rating to a “hold” rating in a report on Monday.
+Keefe, Bruyette & Woods assumed coverage on shares of Wells Fargo & Company in a report on Wednesday, July 7th.
+They set an “outperform” rating and a $57.00 target price for the company.
+Robert W. Baird increased their target price on shares of Wells Fargo & Company from $41.00 to $46.00 and gave the stock an “outperform” rating in a report on Thursday, April 15th.
+JPMorgan Chase & Co. increased their target price on shares of Wells Fargo & Company from $41.50 to $47.00 and gave the stock a “neutral” rating in a report on Monday, May 3rd.
+Finally, Royal Bank of Canada increased their target price on shares of Wells Fargo & Company from $40.00 to $45.00 and gave the stock a “sector perform” rating in a report on Wednesday, July 7th.
+Nine investment analysts have rated the stock with a hold rating, thirteen have issued a buy rating and one has issued a strong buy rating to the stock.
+The stock currently has an average rating of “Buy” and an average target price of $45.70.

-Wells Fargo & Company (NYSE:WFC) last issued its quarterly earnings results on Tuesday, July 13th.
-The financial services provider reported $1.38 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.98 by $0.40.
-The business had revenue of $20.27 billion for the quarter, compared to analysts’ expectations of $17.69 billion.
+Wells Fargo & Company (NYSE:WFC) last posted its quarterly earnings results on Tuesday, July 13th.
+The financial services provider reported $1.38 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.98 by $0.40.
 Wells Fargo & Company had a net margin of 19.79% and a return on equity of 9.85%.
-The company’s revenue was up 10.8% compared to the same quarter last year.
-During the same quarter last year, the company posted ($0.66) EPS.
+The business had revenue of $20.27 billion during the quarter, compared to analyst estimates of $17.69 billion.
+During the same period in the prior year, the business posted ($0.66) earnings per share.
+The company’s revenue was up 10.8% on a year-over-year basis.

-The business also recently declared a quarterly dividend, which was paid on Tuesday, June 1st.
-Shareholders of record on Friday, May 7th were issued a $0.10 dividend.
-The ex-dividend date of this dividend was Thursday, May 6th.
-This represents a $0.40 dividend on an annualized basis and a yield of 0.89%.
-Wells Fargo & Company’s dividend payout ratio is currently 72.73%.
+The firm also recently announced a quarterly dividend, which was paid on Tuesday, June 1st.
+Shareholders of record on Friday, May 7th were paid a dividend of $0.10 per share.
+This represents a $0.40 dividend on an annualized basis and a dividend yield of 0.87%.
+The ex-dividend date was Thursday, May 6th.
+Wells Fargo & Company’s dividend payout ratio is 72.73%.

-Hedge funds and other institutional investors have recently made changes to their positions in the business.
-Baron Silver Stevens Financial Advisors LLC bought a new stake in Wells Fargo & Company in the 4th quarter valued at $26,000.
+Several hedge funds and other institutional investors have recently made changes to their positions in the business.
+Baron Silver Stevens Financial Advisors LLC bought a new stake in shares of Wells Fargo & Company during the fourth quarter valued at approximately $26,000.
 Loomis Sayles & Co.
-L P bought a new stake in Wells Fargo & Company in the 1st quarter valued at $27,000.
-Bellwether Advisors LLC increased its holdings in Wells Fargo & Company by 172.3% in the 1st quarter.
-Bellwether Advisors LLC now owns 719 shares of the financial services provider’s stock valued at $28,000 after acquiring an additional 455 shares during the last quarter.
-RMR Wealth Builders bought a new stake in shares of Wells Fargo & Company in the 4th quarter worth about $30,000.
-Finally, Wealthcare Capital Management LLC bought a new stake in shares of Wells Fargo & Company in the 1st quarter worth about $30,000.
-Institutional investors own 69.18% of the company’s stock.
+L P bought a new stake in shares of Wells Fargo & Company during the first quarter valued at approximately $27,000.
+Bellwether Advisors LLC increased its position in shares of Wells Fargo & Company by 172.3% during the first quarter.
+Bellwether Advisors LLC now owns 719 shares of the financial services provider’s stock valued at $28,000 after acquiring an additional 455 shares in the last quarter.
+RMR Wealth Builders bought a new stake in shares of Wells Fargo & Company during the fourth quarter valued at approximately $30,000.
+Finally, Wealthcare Capital Management LLC bought a new stake in shares of Wells Fargo & Company during the first quarter valued at approximately $30,000.
+69.18% of the stock is owned by institutional investors and hedge funds.

 Wells Fargo & Company (NYSE: WFC) is a leading financial services company that has approximately $1.9 trillion in assets and proudly serves one in three U.S. households and more than 10% of all middle market companies in the U.S. We provide a diversified set of banking, investment and mortgage products and services, as well as consumer and commercial finance, through our four reportable operating segments: Consumer Banking and Lending, Commercial Banking, Corporate and Investment Banking, and Wealth and Investment Management.